mclaros/Qwis.me/README.md

     * Quiz History ("Qwistory")
     * Favorite Quizzes
     * Authored Quizzes
-    * stats: number of games played, favorites, authored quiz popularity, etc.
+    * User stats: number of games played, favorites, authored quiz popularity, etc.
     * "Qwismaster Points": arbitrary point system calculated using other user statistics (such as number of other users who have played or favorited your authored quizzes)
-  * Quiz History ("Qwistory")
-  * Favorite Quizzes
-  * User statistics: # of plays,
  * Quiz index pages
   * Displays quiz stats
   * Displays "First played on `DATE`" if applicable